francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-1.md

 the hosts or groups of hosts to run Ansible tasks against.
 See the [Ansible docs on specifying inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) for more.

-We will specify two different entries for the same host. one for the initial server setup done with the root user, and another for all subsequent tasks, using a new user created and configured for our purposes.
+We will specify two different entries for the same host: one for the initial server setup done with the root user, and another for all subsequent tasks, using a new user created and configured for our purposes.